nautobot/nautobot/nautobot/docs/installation/quickstart.md

 This quick start guide makes the following assumptions:

 - You have Python 3.6 or higher
-- You have the latest version `pip`
+- You have the latest version of Pip
 - You have a Python `virtualenv` or similar isolated Python environment to
 - You have a PostgreSQL database or know how to create one
 - You have a Redis server